Blue Carbon LabBlue Carbon LabBlue Carbon LabBlue Carbon Lab

 Funding & Program partners

-This program is managed by Dr Lukas Schuster and Dr Martino Malerba from Deakin University’s Blue Carbon Lab.
+This program is managed by Dr Lukas Schuster and Dr Martino Malerba from the Blue Carbon Lab.

 The Australian Research Council funded this project through a DECRA fellowship awarded to Dr Malerba.
-Other partners include Goulburn Broken CMA, the Department of Environment, Land, Water and Planning, Westernport Water, Clarity Aquatic and Covey Associates PTY LTD.
+Other partners include the Department of Energy, Environment and Climate Action, Westernport Water, Clarity Aquatic and Covey Associates PTY LTD.

 @BlueCarbonLab